smithharryh/smithharryh.github.io/books/books.markdown

 - American Prometheus - Kai Bird and Martin J. Sherwin
 - Oblivion or Glory - David Stafford
 - Brideshead Revisited - Evelyn Waugh
+- Politics on The Edge - Rory Stewart
+- Elon Musk - Walter Isaacson
+- The Spy Who Came in From the Cold - John le Carré
+- Call for the Dead - John le Carré
+- The Quiet American - Graham Greene

 ## 2022